samsan1212/webpack-typescript-starter/README.md

 * Frontend project
 * Small script migrating to an existing HTML template engine

-Althought Webpack Typescript Starter can be the starter of a frontend project, it **does not compete** with those wonderful frontend starters, e.g.
+Although Webpack Typescript Starter can be the starter of a frontend project, it **does not compete** with those wonderful frontend starters, e.g.
 [Create React App](https://create-react-app.dev/),
 [GatsbyJS](https://www.gatsbyjs.org/),